ArchivesServer/archivesserver.github.io/docs/glossary.md

 **Panic button**: An app on PADs that summons police or security forces in the event of an emergency.

 **Parallel brain**: The two-part brain of a bioroid.
 Sometimes refers specifically to the traditional quantum processor component of the two-part brain.

-PAT or public access terminal: Prepaid public computer kiosks available for use by the minute.
+**PAT or public access terminal**: Prepaid public computer kiosks available for use by the minute.
 Used by disenfrancistos or off-gridders who need access to the Network but lack an ID or cred account.
 Exploited by Netcriminals and others for their relative anonymity.

 **Ping**: Generic term for electronically accessing a person or system, usually by transmitting a signal which is detected by the target’s ID and retransmitted back, sometimes with additional information.